Astralsparv/Picotron-Wiki/picotron_api/functions/stat/main.md

 * 7 - operating fps (60, 30, 20, 15)
 * 64 - user_id of the currently logged in lexaloffle account
 * 65 - username of the currently logged in lexaloffle account
+* 66 - userdata u8 sprite of the currently logged in lexaloffle account
 * 86 - epoch time
 * 87 - timezone delta (seconds)
 * 101 - web: player cart id (when playing a bbs cart; nil otherwise)